Marriage License

 Marriage License is an oil painting by American illustrator Norman Rockwell created for the cover of the June 11, 1955, edition of The Saturday Evening Post.
 It depicts a young man and woman filling out a marriage license application at a government building in front of a bored-looking clerk.
-The man is dressed in a tan suit and has his arm around his partner, who is wearing a yellow dress.
+The man is dressed in a tan suit and has his arm around his partner, who is wearing a yellow dress and standing on tiptoe to sign her name.
 Although the room and its furnishings are dark, the couple are illuminated by the window beside them.
-The contrast between the couple and the clerk highlight two reoccurring themes in Rockwell's works: young love and ordinary life.
+The contrast between the couple and the clerk highlights two reoccurring themes in Rockwell's works: young love and ordinary life.

-Rockwell had a long history of using residents from where he lived as models.
-He used photographs of local shopkeeper Jason Braman, Stockbridge, Massachusetts native Joan Lahart, and her fiancé Francis Mahoney as a reference while creating the painting.
-Joan was suggested for the role by her sister Peggy, a nurse at the Austen Riggs Center where Mary Rockwell was receiving treatment.
+Rockwell had a long history of using people who lived near him as models.
+He used photographs of local shopkeeper Jason Braman; Stockbridge, Massachusetts, native Joan Lahart; and her fiancé Francis Mahoney as a reference while creating the painting.
+Lahart was suggested for the role by her sister Peggy, a nurse at the Austen Riggs Center where Mary Rockwell was receiving treatment.
 During the photo shoot, Braman was captured in a more natural and uninterested pose compared to the one envisioned by the artist.
 Rockwell liked it and used it for his painting instead.

 Since its appearance in The Saturday Evening Post, the painting has been praised by critics and is considered one of Rockwell's best works.
 Commentators have compared it to the works of Johannes Vermeer due to Rockwell's use of light and dark.
 The 45.5 x 42.5 in painting is in the collection of the Norman Rockwell Museum and has been a part of major exhibitions in 1955, 1972, and 1999.
 In 2004 Mad magazine published a parody of Marriage License by Richard William that used the original work to explore how same-sex marriage challenges the meaning of marriage and government role.